You’ve probably seen a few puffball mushrooms before, whether you recognized them at the time or not.

 Are All Puffball Mushrooms Edible?

-All puffball mushrooms are not edible, at least not at all stages of growth and development.
+Not all puffball mushrooms are edible at every growth stage.
 Only puffball mushrooms that are entirely white on the inside should be eaten.

 Can You Eat Puffball Mushrooms Raw?